-Whether you’re at a point in your life when you want to change things up, or facing the New Year and want to make this next year your best one yet, you need some inspiration and motivation behind you to get you there.
+Whether you’re at a point in your life when you want to change things up, you’re working on your own personal development, or you’re facing the New Year and want to make this next year your best one yet, you need some inspiration and motivation behind you to get you there.

-These are some of the best TED Talks to get you motivated in life so you can take the action you want to take.
+These are some of the best TED Talks to get you motivated in life so you can take the action you want to take and live a life you love.

 Be sure to save this page and Pin It for later so you can come back and watch these talks whenever you need another boost in motivation.

-Get your notepad ready, pull up your socks and be prepared for the most motivating TED Talks you’ll ever watch.
+Get your notepad ready, pull up your socks and be prepared for the most motivating TED Talks you’ll ever watch, by some of the best motivational speakers in the world.

 1 – Tony Robbins – Why We Do What We Do